devonfw-tutorials/katacoda-scenarios/cobigen-cli/step7.md

 Compile the project.
 `devon mvn compile`{{execute}}

-Navigate to your entity class.
-`cd core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/`{{execute}}

 And start cobigen cli again.
-`devon cobigen generate CustomerEntity.java`{{execute}}
+`devon cobigen generate core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java`{{execute}}

 `1,3,5,6,8`{{execute}}

-Switch back to the ide.
+Switch back to the IDE.
 You can see that cobigen added code in some of the generated files.
-Open the file Customer.java which is located in the api module in the package 'customermanagement/common/api/'.
+Open the Customer.java file which is located in the api module of the project in the package 'customermanagement/common/api/'.
 You can see cobigen added the new getter and setter methods for the new 'company' property.